How to Calculate Heart Rate Zones (and Why They Matter)

 Why do vigorous minutes count double?

-Because that’s the level where your heart actually adapts and grows stronger, so most guidelines count one minute of vigorous activity as two minutes of moderate.
+Because that’s the level where your heart adapts and grows stronger, so most guidelines count one minute of vigorous activity as two minutes of moderate.

 Want to Learn More About HupSix?